 A school board in Kansas upheld a controversial vote Tuesday that has served as an excellent example for thousands of high school students who dream of cheating, not working hard, to get ahead.
-In December, biology teacher Christine Pelton failed 28 students for plagiarism after she noticed identical material in their term papers.
-After hearing complaints from three parents of the affected students at a closed December meeting, held for the specific purpose of discussing the plagiarism case, the school board voted to give the students partial credit for their work, undermining Pelton's authority as a teacher and authority fig- Rather than bow to unjust pressure and change the grades, Pelton stuck to her principles and resigned at the end of the semester.
+In December, biology teacher Christine Pelton failed 28 students for plagiarism after she noticed identical material in their their work, undermining Pelton's authority as a teacher and authority figure.
+Rather than bow to unjust pressure and change the grades, Pelton stuck to her principles and resigned at the end of the semester.
 The principal of the school, Mike Adams, has voiced his support all along for Pelton and her wise judgment and has announced that he will now retire at the end of the school year.
-To make matters worse, the school board upheld its ruling in a meeting Tuesday, voting 6-0 with one abstention to keep the partial credit, effectively saying, "Don't worry.
-You can cheat, but if you make enough commotion, you won't be punished."
-What a horrible lesson to be teaching to impressionable teen-agers, high school sophomores that should be considered mature enough to take full responsibility for lying, cheating and dishonesty.
-Instead, the school board has made it clear that such behavior can actually help students achieve their If this behavior is rewarded, where will the line be drawn?
+To make matters worse, the school board upheld its ruling in a meeting Tuesday, voting 6-0 with one abstention to keep the mature enough to take full responsibility for lying, cheating and dishonesty.
+Instead, the school board has made it clear that such behavior can actually help students achieve their ends.
+If this behavior is rewarded, where will the line be drawn?